Mark-C-Hall/GoUserRestAPI/README.md

 - **User Login**: Existing users can log in and receive a token for authenticated routes.
 - **Token-based Authentication**: Utilizes JWT (JSON Web Tokens) for secure and stateless authentication.
 - **In-memory Store**: A temporary storage solution to hold user data.
+- **Profile Management**: Allows users to view, update, and delete their profiles.

 ## Getting Started